Great Pretender (TV series)

-Great Pretender (stylized as GREAT PRETENDER) is a Japanese original net animation series produced by Wit Studio, directed by Hiro Kaburagi and written by Ryōta Kosawa.
+Great Pretender (stylized in all caps) is a Japanese anime television series produced by Wit Studio, directed by Hiro Kaburagi and written by Ryōta Kosawa.
 The series' arcs are called "cases", and the first case (Los Angeles Connection) was released in June 2020 on Netflix in Japan.
 The series' first three cases (Los Angeles Connection, Singapore Sky, and Snow of London) were released worldwide on Netflix in August 2020, followed by its fourth case (Wizard of Far East) in November.
 The series also aired from July to December 2020 on Fuji TV's +Ultra anime programming block.
+A sequel, Great Pretender: Razbliuto, premiered in February 2024.